 - 5.2.1.
-The ordinary hours of work for a part time employee will be no more than 10 hours a day totalling 76 hours in any two week period. - 5.2.2.
+The ordinary hours of work for a part time employee will be no more than ten (10) hours a day totalling 76 hours in any two week period. - 5.2.2.
 Managers are encouraged to offer additional hours to part time employees before offering the work to casual employees. - 5.2.3.
 The normal working hours of a part time employee may be varied by mutual agreement between the employee and the manager. - 5.2.4.
 All additional hours worked by part time employees in excess of their contractual hours must be recorded by the employee and submitted to the manager/supervisor for approval. - 5.2.5.
-All hours worked by part time employees up to 76 hours in any two week period within the ordinary span of hours will be paid at ordinary time, or taken as flexible time during that two week period. - 5.2.6.
-All hours worked by part time employees in excess of 76 hours in any two week period will be paid at the appropriate overtime rate. - 5.2.7.
-When a part time employee is required to work outside of the span of hours, the appropriate penalty or overtime rates will apply. - 5.2.8.
-All entitlements will be accrued on hours paid as ordinary hours worked. - 5.2.9.
-A part time employee working on a roster system will only be paid for any public holidays that fall on a day they are normally rostered to work. - 5.2.10.
-Part time employees will qualify for incremental progression within the classification level after each 12 months of continuous service following their anniversary date.
+All hours worked by part time employees up to 76 hours in any two (2) week period within the ordinary span of hours will be paid at ordinary time. - 5.2.6 Additional hours worked outside of contracted hours by part time employees can be banked and taken as extra hours banked based on operational requirements and subsequent approval by relevant manager, up to a maximum of sixteen (16) hours. - 5.2.7.
+All hours worked by part time employees in excess of 76 hours in any two week period will be paid at the appropriate overtime rate. - 5.2.8.
+When a part time employee is required to work outside of the span of hours, the appropriate penalty or overtime rates will apply. - 5.2.9.
+All entitlements will be accrued on hours paid as ordinary hours worked. - 5.2.10.
+A part time employee working on a roster system will only be paid for any public holidays that fall on a day they are normally rostered to work.

-5.2.11.
+- 5.2.11.
+Part time employees will qualify for incremental progression within the classification level after each twelve (12) months of continuous service following their anniversary date. - 5.2.12.
 The employee will normally be given a minimum of 24 hours' notice of the CWT's need for the working of additional hours.